 The objective of this test is to measure the in-orbit antenna pattern of the SARR 406 MHz receiver.
+This test does not apply to SARR-2.

 The antenna pattern of the SARR 406 MHz receiver is measured with the receiver in the Fixed Gain Mode.
 In an automated test, the test uplink EIRP and the test uplink frequency are updated every three seconds to maintain the input power and frequency at the SARR receiver constant throughout the pass.
 The input power requirement is to establish a sufficient downlink S/N ratio for the measurements, and to stay within the linear dynamic range of the receiver in the Fixed Gain Mode.